Madrid–Barajas Airport

 Adolfo Suárez Madrid–Barajas Airport is the main international airport serving Madrid, the capital of Spain, and its metropolitan area.
 At 3050 ha in area, it is the second-largest airport in Europe by physical size behind Paris Charles de Gaulle Airport.
-In 2019, 61.8 million passengers travelled through Madrid–Barajas, making it the country's busiest airport as well as Europe's fifth-busiest.
+In 2025, 68.1 million passengers travelled through Madrid–Barajas, making it the country's busiest airport as well as Europe's fifth-busiest.

 The airport opened in 1931 and has grown to be one of Europe's most important aviation centres.
 Within the city limits of Madrid, it is 9 km from the city's financial district and 13 km northeast of the Puerta del Sol or Plaza Mayor de Madrid, Madrid's historic centre.
 The airport name derives from the adjacent district of Barajas, which has its metro station on the same rail line serving the airport.
 Barajas serves as the gateway to the Iberian Peninsula from the rest of Europe and the world and is a key link between Europe and Latin America.
 Following the death of the first Spanish Prime Minister after Francisco Franco's dictatorship, Adolfo Suárez, in 2014, the Spanish Ministry of Public Works and Transport announced that the airport was to be renamed Aeropuerto Adolfo Suárez Madrid–Barajas.
 The airport is the primary hub and maintenance base for Iberia, Iberia Express, Iberia Regional, Air Europa, Plus Ultra Líneas Aéreas and World2Fly.
-Consequently, Iberia is responsible for more than 40% of Barajas' traffic.
+Consequently, Iberia is responsible for more than 40% of Barajas's traffic.
 The airport has five passenger terminals: T1, T2, T3, T4 and T4S.